continuedev/awesome-rules/README.md

 ---

 **Note**: This is a community-maintained collection of rules.
-Read and sign amplified.dev pledge, visit [amplified.dev](https://amplified.dev/).
+To read and sign the amplified.dev pledge, visit [amplified.dev](https://amplified.dev/).